nixworks/public/news/2010/10/7/README.md

 ##### Security Council
 ### [Members of the U.N.
 Security Council arrive in the Darfur region of Sudan prior to the referendum on independence from Sudan and receive a hostile welcome from pro-government forces. ](/news/2010/10/7/members-of-the-u-n-security-council-arrive-in-the-darfur-region-of-sudan-prior-to-the-referendum-on-independence-from-sudan-and-receive-a-h.md)
-_Context: Security Council, Sudan, Darfur, referendum on independence from Sudan_
+_Context: Sudan, Security Council, referendum on independence from Sudan, Darfur_

 ##### Russia
 ### [Russia will refund Iran for the canceled the sale of an air defense missile system following United Nations sanctions against Iran's nuclear program ](/news/2010/10/7/russia-will-refund-iran-for-the-canceled-the-sale-of-an-air-defense-missile-system-following-united-nations-sanctions-against-iranas-nucle.md)
-_Context: nuclear program, Iran, anti-air, ban on ballistic missile tests, Russia_
+_Context: nuclear program, ban on ballistic missile tests, anti-air, Russia, Iran_

 ##### United States
 ### [The United States apologizes to Pakistan for a helicopter strike on a Pakistan Army border post that killed 3 soldiers. ](/news/2010/10/7/the-united-states-apologizes-to-pakistan-for-a-helicopter-strike-on-a-pakistan-army-border-post-that-killed-3-soldiers.md)